 The Master of Science in Advanced Dental Therapy (ADT MS) program at Minnesota State University, Mankato provides dental hygienists who have a baccalaureate degree the opportunity to take their expertise to the next level.
 Lecture, laboratory and clinical components will prepare dental therapy students with the skills and expertise to provide limited dental services including therapy to remove diseased and faulty tooth structure, relieve pain, and restore function and esthetics for both adult and pediatric patients.

-Because ADTs provide an advanced level of care, dentists are able to focus on complex care, freeing up ADTs to provide mid-level oral health services.
-This is critical in communities where the need for dental care is highest—in rural, low-income, underserved, and underinsured settings.
-In these areas, there is high demand for ADTs.
+Because ADTs provide oral health services including limited restorative dental care, dentists are able to focus on complex care.
+This is critical in communities where the need for dental care is highest—in rural, low-income, underserved, and underinsured settings—and creates a demand for ADTs in these areas.

 The program goal is to provide dental hygienists who have a baccalaureate degree with the theoretical and applied skills needed to be eligible for licensure as a dental therapist and credentialing as an advanced dental therapist in the state of Minnesota.